 Girl Scout cookies are a great symbol of America.In fact, Girl Scout Cookies continue to be one of the most requested items by Soldiers.

-GS Cookie Box: You are invited to attach a drawing or personal note on every cookie box.
+GS Cookie Box: You are invited to attach a personal note on every cookie box.
 Girl Scout Leaders or adults only may include their personal e-mail address for Soldiers to reply.
 Thank you for participating in this program.

-A Soldier serving in Iraq wrote to us:
+A Soldier wrote to us:

 “The 988th Military Police Company Headquarters platoon out of Fort Benning, Georgia, would like to Thank You for the Girl Scout Cookies.
 We have enjoyed getting a Taste of Home.
 Our platoon enjoys the cookies on our down time after work or for a snack during our long days.
 When we receive these gifts, we are grateful that people think about us and share with us the pleasures of the simple things, such as Girl Scout Cookies.
 We appreciate your support.
 It is a wonderful moral boost when you take care of us The platoon has enjoyed the cookies and we all thank you for all your support.”